 - S3_0/master version added

-#11 Updated by David Fernandez (bard) about 2 months ago
+#11 Updated by David Fernandez (bard) almost 5 years ago

 I tested 2.6 version, and I liked the option to start with the first city already built.